T-shirts Page

 Interview 4 with Barbara Luboff who typed the original How to Keep Your Volkswagen Alive manuscript and was there from the beginning.

 Story 8 about JMP in the 70s and 80s.
 Peter illustrated How to Keep your Volkswagen Rabbit Alive, How to Keep Your Honda Alive, and How to Keep Your Datsun/Nissan Alive during this time.
 He also redrew most of the illustrations for the original VW Book through these years and created new illustrations for updated versions.
-He even contributed to some of the writing updateswhile illustrating a host of other books and projects.
+He even contributed to some of the writing updates while illustrating a host of other books and projects.

 Scroll toward the bottom of this page

-to see a video of Peter's studios
+to see a video tour of Peter's studios and

-John Muir Publications
+about Peter and John Muir Publications